13770559934/Geomagic_Touch_Bimanual_ROS1/README.md

-# year4project_ROS
+# Geomagic_Touch_Bimanual_ROS1
-The ROS part of the final year project
+The ROS part of my final year project, it is modified on top of [3D Systems Geomagic Touch ROS Driver](https://github.com/bharatm11/Geomagic_Touch_ROS_Drivers).
+The additional Bimanual Feature is added to on this modification.